Decompiling for Constant-Time Analysis: Transparent and Nontransparent Transformations

-This section presents the program transformations from \cref{tab:passes} that do not reflect CT\@.
-We provide minimal counterexamples for the transformations to demonstrate the kind of CT violations removed by them.
-In all examples, the input program to the transformation leaks the value of a secret variable \cinline{sec} and the transformation removes this CT violation.
+This section presents the program transformations from \cref{tab:passes} that do not reflect CT, providing minimal counterexamples to illustrate the kind of removed CT violations removed.
+In all examples, the input program to the transformation leaks the value of a secret variable \jazz{sec} and the transformation removes this CT violation.
 As discussed in \cref{sec:decompiler-eval}, we used the counterexamples to test real-world decompilers for reflection failures.

-\parhead{If Conversion} If Conversion simplifies the control flow of a program by converting a conditional branch into an equivalent branchless conditional move statement, which are supported by many ISAs.
-For example, \texttt{x86-64} provides the \asminline{CMOVcc} instruction to conditionally update a register when a condition holds.
+\paragraph*{If Conversion} If Conversion simplifies the control flow of a program by converting a conditional branch into an equivalent branchless conditional move statement, which are supported by many ISAs.
+For example, \texttt{x86-64} provides the \jazz{CMOVcc} instruction to conditionally update a register when a condition holds.
 Contrary to conditional branches, conditional moves do not leak their condition. \Cref{lst:clangover} presented the counterexample to CT reflection, as explained in \cref{sec:motivating-example}.

-\parhead{Branch Coalescing} This transformation removes conditional branches when their branches are identical. \Cref{lst:branch_coalescing} presents an example of Branch Coalescing: the input program leaks the value of \texttt{sec} via the conditional branch, but the in output program the branch was coalesced.
-This means that the output program does not leak \cinline{sec}.
+\paragraph*{Branch Coalescing} This transformation removes conditional branches when their branches are identical. \Cref{lst:branch_coalescing} presents an example of Branch Coalescing: the input program leaks the value of \texttt{sec} via the conditional branch, but the in output program the branch was coalesced.
+This means that the output program does not leak \jazz{sec}.
 A special case of this transformation present in many decompilers is Empty Branch Coalescing (\cref{lst:empty_branch_coalescing}), which coalesces only on empty branches.

-\parhead{Memory Access Elimination} This is a family of transformations that remove unnecessary memory accesses.
+\paragraph*{Memory Access Elimination} This is a family of transformations that remove unnecessary memory accesses.
 One example from this family is Dead Load Elimination (\Cref{lst:dead_load}), where a value loaded from memory is never used.
 Another example is Dead-Store Elimination (\Cref{lst:self_store}), where a store is guaranteed to not change the value of its location.
-In both listings, \cinline{sec} leaks due to a memory access, but the output programs have no such access.
+In both listings, \jazz{sec} leaks due to a memory access, but the output programs have no such access.
 Thus, the value is no longer leaked.